SimiaCryptus/qqn-optimizer/papers/intro/content.md

 1. **Clear Dominance**: QQN variants won the majority of problems, with QQN-Bisection-1 achieving 54W-0L-5T against Trust Region-Conservative.
 Statistical validation shows strong dominance over L-BFGS and very strong dominance over Adam.
 Friedman test confirms statistical significance.

 2. **Problem-Specific Excellence**: QQN variants achieved 100% success on convex problems with 50-80% fewer evaluations than L-BFGS.
-QQN-GoldenSection achieved 90-100% success on 2D problems, while QQN-CubicQuadraticInterpolation excelled on sparse problems with 55% success rate.
+QQN-StrongWolfe achieved 100% success on challenging problems like Rosenbrock_5D, while QQN-CubicQuadraticInterpolation excelled on sparse problems.

-3. **Efficiency vs Robustness**: QQN shows superior efficiency ratio with examples like QQN-Bisection-1 achieving 100% success on Sphere_10D with only 15 evaluations vs L-BFGS-Conservative's 197.5 evaluations (13x improvement).
+3. **Efficiency vs Robustness**: QQN shows superior efficiency with strong success rates across problem types while requiring fewer function evaluations than traditional methods.

 4. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.

-5. **Practical Impact**: The results provide clear guidance for practitioners: use QQN-Bisection variants for high-dimensional problems (70-100% success with linear scaling), QQN-GoldenSection for low-dimensional optimization, and QQN-CubicQuadraticInterpolation for sparse or ill-conditioned problems.
+5. **Practical Impact**: The results provide clear guidance for practitioners: use QQN-StrongWolfe for general optimization, QQN-Bisection variants for high-dimensional problems, QQN-GoldenSection for multimodal landscapes, and QQN-CubicQuadraticInterpolation for sparse or ill-conditioned problems.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining optimization directions—contrasts with the complexity of recent developments.
 Combined with our evaluation methodology, this work establishes new standards for both algorithm development and empirical validation in optimization research.